Continuing our discussion of this diagram from the previous lesson (0.4 -- Introduction to C++ development):

 Integrated development environments (IDEs)

 Note that steps 3, 4, 5, and 7 all involve software (editor, compiler, linker, debugger).
-While you can use separate programs for each of these functions, a software package known as an integrated development environment (IDE) bundles and integrates all of these features together.
+While you can use separate programs for each of these activities, a software package known as an integrated development environment (IDE) bundles and integrates all of these features together.
 We’ll discuss IDEs, and install one, in the next section.